 An experienced litigator, Tom advises on a wide range of complex commercial disputes.
 He has particular expertise in intellectual property, defamation, privacy, company, trust and consumer protection law.

 He joined Chapman Tripp in 2018 from Shortland Chambers where he was a barrister.
 Before that Tom was a Judges' Clerk and Clerk to the Rules Committee.

-- acted for a major New Zealand company, defending its health technology products against allegations of patent infringement and challenging the validity of the asserted patents
+- Represented Fisher & Paykel Healthcare in defending its health technology products against patent infringement claims and in challenging the validity of the asserted patents.

-- appeared in the High Court and Court of Appeal successfully establishing that a director of a law firm was liable under the Fair Trading Act 1986 for actions relating to financing the share purchase of Orcon
+- Appeared in the High Court and Court of Appeal establishing that a director of a law firm was liable for breaches of the Fair Trading Act 1986, concerning financing the share purchase of Orcon.

-- appeared in the Supreme Court successfully arguing that a commercial property was not held in trust and the transfer of that property was intended to defeat the respondent's rights in the property.
+- Appeared in the Supreme Court successfully arguing that a commercial property was not held in a beneficial trust and the transfer of that property was intended to defeat the respondent's rights in the property.

 - Acted for a leading New Zealand designer in prosecuting copyright infringement proceedings in the High Court.